-On the confirmed delegation deadline, the Area Director should call, email or fax the state office to report the numbers of athletes, number of teams, and type of teams (Junior, Senior, Modified, Unified, etc.); the number of coaches, chaperones and guests; as well as how many hotel rooms the area will need(if applicable).
+On the confirmed delegation deadline, the Area Director should complete the online form sent out by the state office to report the numbers of athletes, number of teams, and type of teams (Junior, Senior, Modified, Unified, etc.); the number of coaches, chaperones and guests; as well as how many hotel rooms the area will need (if applicable).
 All registration must be submitted to the state office on the excel sheet no later than the registration deadline.
 This is the last day that athletes and teams can be registered for the event.
 No athletes will be accepted after this date.